emarsden/dash-mpd-cli/doc/src/usage.md

 Prefer best quality (and highest bandwidth) representation, or lowest quality.
 Possible values:
 `best`, `intermediate`, `worst`.

+    --prefer-audio-language <LANG>

+Preferred language when multiple audio streams tracks with different languages are available.
+Must be in RFC 5646 format (e.g. fr or en-AU).
+If a preference is not specified and multiple audio streams are present, the first one listed in the DASH manifest will be downloaded.

+    --prefer-subtitle-language <LANG>

+Preferred language when multiple subtitle tracks with different languages are available.
+Must be in RFC 5646 format (e.g. fr or en-AU).
+If a preference is not specified and multiple subtitle tracks are present, the first one listed in the DASH manifest will be downloaded.

     --prefer-language <LANG>

-Preferred language when multiple audio streams with different languages are available.
+Preferred language for both audio stream and subtitles.
 Must be in RFC 5646 format (e.g. fr or en-AU).
-If a preference is not specified and multiple audio streams are present, the first one listed in the DASH manifest will be downloaded.
+If a preference is not specified and multiple audio streams and subtitle tracks are present, the first one listed in the DASH manifest will be downloaded.

     --role-preference <ORDERING>